 Home staging is the process of preparing a home for sale by increasing its appeal to a wide range of homebuyers.
 Home staging isn’t as involved as a renovation, and can involve decluttering, depersonalizing and deep-cleaning; painting the walls in a fresh, neutral hue; updating hardware and lighting; rearranging existing furniture or renting some new pieces to help show the home in the best possible light.
 When a buyer can see your home as their home, they are more likely to make a competitive offer.

-Since the majority of homebuyers start their home hunt online, it’s important to make a good impression through your digital listing photos.
-Buyers will weed out the homes that don’t meet their criteria, and then proceed to an in-person or virtual showing of the homes that they are seriously considering.
+Since the majority of homebuyers start their home hunt online, it’s critical to make a good impression through your digital listing photos.
+Buyers will weed out the homes that don’t meet their criteria, and proceed to an in-person tour of the homes that they are seriously considering.